Table of Contents

 20. Jargon

-Jargons are special words or expressions used by profession or group that are difficult for others to understand.
+Jargons are special words or expressions used by a profession or group that are difficult for others to understand.

 Example